This website is intended as education, not investment advice.

 Here is the format:

-- 10-minute talk on the basics of crypto for new people
+- An introduction to the basics of crypto for new people

-- 10-minute Q & A on the basics: where and how to buy and store tokens
+- Questions from beginners, for example where and how to buy and store crypto

-- 20-minute open discussion or an advanced Q & A period
+- If there’s time after the above, there is open discussion or advanced Q & A

 After registering, you will receive a confirmation email containing information about joining the meeting.